MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/group-calling.md

 ## FAQ

 ### What is the difference between a group call and a meeting?
 A group call is a one-to-one call that call participants can add more participants to.
 A meeting is scheduled via Microsoft Teams or Outlook.
-At this time, Dynamics 365 Remote Assist mobile does not support meetings.

 ### Can Teams mobile users join a group call with Dynamics 365 Remote Assist users?
 Yes, but Teams mobile users can't add mixed-reality annotations in the shared environment.